pddpdd20020105/ICS-175-fireworker/docs/status.md

 The graph shows that it is very unstable.
 I can predict that in a partially observable game the training will have up and down, but this is too unstable.
 I do think that there is problems with my hyperparameter values tunning and equation implementation.
 Although the training steps are very little, I still believe that this MAPPO method could do better than 1.25 game score.

+Tia:

+- **Initial Agent Performance:**
+   - The A2C agent shows signs of learning basic cooperative play, though final scores remain modest.
+   - TensorBoard logs reveal policy loss and value loss decreasing over time, indicating learning progress.
+   - Entropy remains sufficiently high, suggesting continued exploration but also contributing to variability in results.
+- **Result Displaying:**
+   - The figure below (from TensorBoard) highlights training metrics such as policy loss, value loss, and explained variance.

+   - Unstable Fluctuations: As with many partially observable settings, the performance can fluctuate significantly.
+Further tuning is needed to stabilize learning and improve scores.

 ## Remaining Goals and Challenges
 Pan: